ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/Zen Desk Automation.md

 ## Summary
 1. Zendesk tickets assigned to CISO
-	1. Helpdesk Management to send tickets over to CISO (Help Desk Managent)
+	1. Helpdesk Management to send tickets over to CISO (Help Desk Management)
 		1. [ ] Who should keep the ticket on our side?
 Is it the person who assigns it to the ticket or does SA
 	2. Zendesk sends over the ticket to AutoTask
 	3. [ ] As the tech does the work AutoTask sends the info back to Zendesk